corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 - The owner can unpause the contract when ready to sell.
 - The owner can change the currency used for selling tokens.
 - Only currency with both `TRUSTED_CURRENCY` and `EURO_CURRENCY` attributes can be used for selling tokens or claiming exits.
-- On `buy`: after fee deduction, lead investors get their share of the profit proportional to their `profitFraction`.
+- During a token sale, after fee deduction, lead investors get their share of the profit proportional to their fraction.
 The co-investor (receiver) receives all remaining proceeds.
 - If net proceeds are less than the scaled base price payout, the co-investor receives all net proceeds and lead investors receive nothing.
 - During settlement of buy or claim, the contract's full remaining currency balance is swept to the receiver after lead investor shares, ensuring no dust is left in the contract.
-- `basePrice` is denominated in the smallest units of `baseCurrency` at initialization time and stored with `basePriceDecimals` for cross-currency scaling.
-- `setCurrency()` can only set a currency with both `TRUSTED_CURRENCY` and `EURO_CURRENCY` attributes.
-This must only be true for currencies where 1e(decimals) of base currency equals 1 euro.
+- The sweeping of the contract funds during settlement includes any funds in the currency in use that may have been transferred to the contract.
+- Only trusted currencies can be used to sell the tokens.
-- When calculating carry, base price is scaled to the now-used currency's decimals.
-This leads to correct carry calculations for all trusted EURO currencies.
+- When calculating profit, base price in the current currency is used.
-- All proceeds from dividends are treated as carry.
-- Proceeds from exits are mathematically split into carry and base price portion.
-Only a fraction of the carry is distributed to the lead investors, everything else goes to the co-investor (receiver).
+- If the currency currently used in the contract differs from the currency of an exit contract that should be used, the exit contract can provide exchange rates for the conversion of base price.
+- If the exit contract doesn't provide required exchange rates, a user-provided new base price is used.
+- During lockup, only an exit claim or a burn can transfer the tokens out.
 - An exit claim reverts if it receives less than the required minimum currency amount.
+- All proceeds from dividends are treated as profit.
-- All functions can be called directly or as meta transaction using ERC-2771.
+- All functions can be called directly or as meta transaction using EIP-2771.
+Both options yield equivalent results given equivalent inputs.

 ## GlobalTokenExitRegistry.sol

 - An exit can only be set for a token if the caller holds the token's `DEFAULT_ADMIN_ROLE` or is the token's `owner()`.
 - An exit address can only be set once per token.
 - Once an exit address has been set for a token, it cannot be changed again.
-- All functions can be called directly or as meta transaction using ERC-2771.

 ## TimeLock.sol